bguspl/bguspl.github.io/practical_sessions/PracticalSession12.md

-*   **Primary key** - A field that is unique in a table.
+*   **Primary key**Â - A field that is unique in a table.
-    The field **id** is the primary key in this example.
+    The fieldÂ **id**Â is the primary key in this example.

-*   **Foreign key** - A "pointer" to another a record in another table.
+*   **Foreign key**Â - A "pointer" to another a record in another table.
 This will allow us to define relations between tables.
-    In the following table, the field **TA_ID** is a foreign key, pointing at records in the TEACHING_ASSISTANTS table:
+    In the following table, the fieldÂ **TA_ID**Â is a foreign key, pointing at records in the TEACHING_ASSISTANTS table:

     | TA_ID | GroupNum | Location | Time |
     | --- | --- | --- | --- |